aflahzaman/mcf/README.md

-# Advanced Custom Fields
+# My Custom Fields -Under Construction

-Welcome to the official Advanced Custom Fields repository on GitHub.
-ACF is a WordPress plugin used to take full control of your edit screens & custom field data.
+Welcome to the official My Custom Fields repository on GitHub.
+MCF is a Fork of ACF WordPress plugin used to take full control of your edit screens & custom field data.

 ## Documentation